 Before the semester starts, students are pre-enrolled in mandatory courses.
 Mandatory courses cover the core academic knowledge, and some serve as a prerequisite for specific elective courses.
-The semester/trimester and section in which these courses are assigned to students is automatic and cannot be changed.
-Students can consult this information on Netpa.
+Students will be allocated to courses and respective terms and class sections.
+These cannot be changed.
+For more information about each master's program mandatory course, please consult the respective student handbook.
+Students can consult the enrolments on Netpa.

 Students belonging to a degree program in which there are two levels of courses in place (standard/advanced) will be assigned to one of the two based on their academic background.
-The allocation will be made by the student and later revised by the respective Academic Director.
+Although the level indicated by the student is taken into consideration, the Academic Director will validate the student choices made during registration.
+Once validated, the level will remain unaltered for the entire academic year.